grrr-amsterdam/s3-image-scaler/README.md

 ## Deploy Lambda function

 Due to internal requirements, this project has a default Serverless configuration.
-But you can deploy the app with your own copy op `serverless.example.yml`.
+But you can deploy the app with your own copy of `serverless.example.yml`.
 We advise you to do so, because it's more flexible.

 ## With your own copy of serverless.example.yml